kiran-brahma/dante-astro-theme/src/content/blog/the-four-pillars-of-successful-business-pivots-navigating-change-in-your-business.md

 > _You can’t improve what you don’t measure_

-Just as we monitor our car's performance through its dashboard when we drive, our business needs to identify Key Performance Indicators (KPIs) for each of our pillar.
+Just as we monitor our car's performance through its dashboard when we drive, our business needs to identify Key Performance Indicators (KPIs) for each of our pillars.
 Once these KPIs have been identified, they need to be measured and tracked.
 Ensure that these KPIs are regularly monitored as they help you identify potential misalignments – a clear indicator that a pivot might be necessary.

 For instance, if the conversion rate from leads to sales for our product or service is low, it indicates the need for a pivot for our product or service.
-We can choose to do so by adding new features or simplifying functionality or changing our target customer or changing our business model
+We can choose to do so by adding new features, simplifying functionality, changing our target customer or changing our business model

 Remember, your KPIs should be directly linked to the four pillars of your business and easily measurable.
-If you find a disconnect or are unable to measure it, it's time to take a step back to work out your plan from the scratch.
+If you find a disconnect or are unable to measure it, it's time to take a step back to work out your plan from scratch.

 ## When the Pillars Realign: The End of the Pivot (and the Beginning of Something New)